tiagoteixeira03/pic1_website/content/english/blog/4th_week7.md

 - **Static obstacles:** Navigation with a known map and two static obstacles.

-- **Static obstacles + Object that 2D-Sensor based Navigation doesn't avoid:** Navigation with a known map, static obstacles, and a suspended object (a board) that the 3D-Sensor-based navigation avoids, but the 2D-Sensor-based navigation would collide with.
+- **Static obstacles + Static obstacle that 2D-Sensor based Navigation doesn't avoid:** Navigation with a known map, static obstacles, and a suspended object (a board) that the 3D-Sensor-based navigation avoids, but the 2D-Sensor-based navigation would collide with.

-- **Static obstacles + Object that 2D-Sensor based Navigation doesn't avoid + Dynamic obstacle:** Navigation with a known map, static obstacles, a suspended object (a board), and a dynamic obstacle (a person) that the robot needs to detect and calculate another possible trajectory to its destination.
+- **Static obstacles + Static obstacle that 2D-Sensor based Navigation doesn't avoid + Dynamic obstacle:** Navigation with a known map, static obstacles, a suspended object (a board), and a dynamic obstacle (a person) that the robot needs to detect and calculate another possible trajectory to its destination.

-- **Little sized objects:** Navigation with a known map and static obstacles of decreasing sizes that the 2D-Sensor-based navigation has difficulty detecting.
+- **Gradually smaller static obstacles:** Navigation with a known map and static obstacles of decreasing sizes that the 2D-Sensor-based navigation has difficulty detecting.

 The video demonstrations of each test are presented below.